homayoonkhadivi/Interactive-Dashboard-Data-Professional-Insights-Supporting-Evidence-Based-Decision-Making/README.md

-# Data Professional Survey Dashboard
+# Interactive Dashboard for Data Professional Insights: Supporting Evidence-Based Decision-Making

 This **interactive dashboard** provides comprehensive insights into the landscape of data professionals, including demographics, job satisfaction, salary analysis, programming language preferences, and work-life balance metrics.
 The dashboard was developed using **Power BI** and embedded into a **Streamlit application** for seamless user interaction.